TommyTran732/QubesOS-Scripts/Thinkpad P53.md

 Install destination -> Choose the drive -> Advanced Custom (Blivet-GUI) -> Hit refresh at the bottom right -> Rescan Disks -> Done

-Format the first partition as ext4, mountpoint /boot Unlock the second partition
+Format the first partition as ext4, mountpoint /boot <br />
+Unlock the second partition <br />
 Btrfs subvolumes -> create new -> name root, mountpoint /

 Finish the rest of the installation as normal.